1977 Major League Baseball postseason: Kansas City Royals vs. New York Yankees

 This was the second straight ALCS to feature the Yankees and Royals.
 The Yankees took the previous series in five games on a Chris Chambliss home run in the ninth inning of Game 5.
 The Yankees again defeated the Royals in five games to advance to the World Series for the second year in a row.

 Paul Splittorff pitched eight solid innings as the Royals blew out the Yankees in Game 1.
 In Game 2, Cliff Johnson’s home run in the bottom of the fifth ignited the Yankees’ offense as they came from behind to even the series headed to Kansas City.
 In Game 3, Dennis Leonard pitched a complete game as the Royals prevailed by four runs to regain the series lead.
 Sparky Lyle pitched five innings of shutout ball in relief in Game 4 as he stopped a rally by the Royals to help the Yankees force a decisive fifth game.
-In Game 5, the Royals held a 3–2 lead going into the ninth, but the Yankees yet again defeated the Royals in their last at bat, scoring three unanswered runs to take the lead for good and secure the pennant as Lyle earned his second victory of the series.
+In Game 5, the Royals held a 3–2 lead going into the ninth and were three outs away from their first pennant, but the Yankees yet again defeated the Royals in their last at bat, scoring three unanswered runs to take the lead for good and secure the pennant as Lyle earned his second victory of the series.

 Both teams would meet again in the ALCS the next year, which the Yankees also won en route to repeating as World Series champions.
 It would be in 1980 that the Royals would finally break through against the Yankees, but they came up short in the World Series.
 They would also meet again in the ALDS in 2024, which was won by the Yankees before falling in the World Series.